SERIOUS INFECTIONS AND MALIGNANCIES

 Patient Counseling Information

-Advise the patient and/or caregiver to read the FDA-approved patient labeling (Medication Guide and Instructions for Use) before the patient starts using Eticovo, and each time the prescription is renewed, as there may be new information they need to know.
+Advise the patient and/or caregiver to read FDA-approved patient labeling (Medication Guide and Instructions for Use) before the patient starts using ERELZI, and each time the prescription is renewed, as there may be new information they need to know.

-Patients should be advised of the potential benefits and risks of Eticovo.
-Physicians should instruct their patients to read the Medication Guide before starting Eticovo therapy and to reread each time the prescription is renewed.
+Patients should be advised of the potential benefits and risks of ERELZI.
+Physicians should instruct their patients to read the Medication Guide before starting ERELZI therapy and to reread each time the prescription is renewed.

 Other Medical Conditions

-A puncture-resistant container for disposal of needles, and syringes should be used.
+A puncture-resistant container for disposal of needles, syringes and Sensoready Pens should be used.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility